Cassettedev/CassetteNotes/Cassette/To_Consume.md

 -   **Cat Soup**: Tatsuo Satō.
 2001
 -   **Black Moon**: Louis Malle.
 1975

-Experimental movies

-Art house movies

 ### Shows
-Planetes - Makoto Yukimura
+- Planetes - Makoto Yukimura

-Serial Experiments Lain
+- Serial Experiments Lain

+- Ergo Proxy

 ### Books
-Dracula - Bram Stoker

-Powers of Darkness: The Lost Version of Dracula - some Icelandic dude lmao

-Carmilla - Sheridan Le Fanu (the og Gothic vampire book, made before Dracula(lotta Dracula on my TBR lmao))

-The Dispossessed - Ursula K. Le Guin

-The C Programming Language - Brian Kernighan, Dennis Ritchie

-Anti-Oedipus - Deleuze and Guattari

-Revolutionary Suicide - HUEY P. NEWTON

-Figure Drawing For All It's Worth - Andrew Loomis

-Figure Drawing Design And Invention - Michael Hampton

-Drawing The Head And Hands - Andrew Loomis

-Frankenstein - Mary Shelley

-Solaris - Stanisław Lem

-Ways of Being - James Bridle

-The Design of Everyday Things - Don Norman

-A Philosophy of Software Design, 2nd Edition - John Ousterhout

-Busy Doing Nothing - Rekka Bellum, Devine Lu Linvega

-Zen in the Art of Writing - Ray Bradbury

-Master of Five Excellences - Cheng Man-Ching

-Inventing Reality: The Politics of News Media - Michael Parenti

-Meditations - Marcus Aurelius

-The Trial and Death of Socrates - Plato

-The Divine Comedy - Dante Alighieri (the hollanders translation)

-The Tale of Genji - Murasaki Shikibu

-Beowulf - ?????

-Ikigai: The Japanese Secret to a Long and Happy Life - Gracia and Miralles

-The Ikigai Journey: Find Your Purpose the Japanese Way - Gracia and Miralles

-The Power of Habit- Charles Duhigg

-The Geography of Thought - Richard E. Nisbett

-Writing and Script: A Very Short Introduction - W. Andrew Robbinson

-The Symbol Detective: How to Decipher Mystical Motifs And Know Where to Find Them - Tony Allan

-Connected: The Surprising Power of Our Social Networks and How They Shape Our Lives - James H. Fowler and Nicholas Christakis

-Imagist Poetry - Peter Jones

-Draft No. 4 - John McPhee

-Oxford Guide to Plain English - Martin Cutts

-The Communist Manifesto - Karl Marx

-Kaptial - Karl Marx

-The Conquest of Bread - Peter Kropotkin

-Klara and the Sun - Kazuo Ishiguro

-Computer Systems: A Programmer's Perspective, 3 Edition - David and Bryant, Randal O'Hallaron
+- Dracula - Bram Stoker

+- Powers of Darkness: The Lost Version of Dracula - some Icelandic dude lmao

+- Carmilla - Sheridan Le Fanu (the og Gothic vampire book, made before Dracula(lotta Dracula on my TBR lmao))

+- The Dispossessed - Ursula K. Le Guin

+- The C Programming Language - Brian Kernighan, Dennis Ritchie

+- Anti-Oedipus - Deleuze and Guattari

+- Revolutionary Suicide - HUEY P. NEWTON

+- Figure Drawing For All It's Worth - Andrew Loomis

+- Figure Drawing Design And Invention - Michael Hampton

+- Drawing The Head And Hands - Andrew Loomis

+- Solaris - Stanisław Lem

+- Ways of Being - James Bridle

+- The Design of Everyday Things - Don Norman

+- A Philosophy of Software Design, 2nd Edition - John Ousterhout

+- Busy Doing Nothing - Rekka Bellum, Devine Lu Linvega

+- Zen in the Art of Writing - Ray Bradbury

+- Master of Five Excellences - Cheng Man-Ching

+- Inventing Reality: The Politics of News Media - Michael Parenti

+- Meditations - Marcus Aurelius

+- The Trial and Death of Socrates - Plato

+- The Divine Comedy - Dante Alighieri (the hollanders translation)

+- The Tale of Genji - Murasaki Shikibu

+- Beowulf - ?????

+- Ikigai: The Japanese Secret to a Long and Happy Life - Gracia and Miralles

+- The Ikigai Journey: Find Your Purpose the Japanese Way - Gracia and Miralles

+- The Power of Habit- Charles Duhigg

+- The Geography of Thought - Richard E. Nisbett

+- Writing and Script: A Very Short Introduction - W. Andrew Robbinson

+- The Symbol Detective: How to Decipher Mystical Motifs And Know Where to Find Them - Tony Allan

+- Connected: The Surprising Power of Our Social Networks and How They Shape Our Lives - James H. Fowler and Nicholas Christakis

+- Imagist Poetry - Peter Jones

+- Draft No. 4 - John McPhee

+- Oxford Guide to Plain English - Martin Cutts

+- The Communist Manifesto - Karl Marx

+- Kaptial - Karl Marx

+- The Conquest of Bread - Peter Kropotkin

+- Klara and the Sun - Kazuo Ishiguro

+- Computer Systems: A Programmer's Perspective, 3 Edition - David and Bryant, Randal O'Hallaron

 FROM XXIIV:
 -   **Le Matin Des Magiciens**: L. Pauwels & J. Bergier.
 1960